All Products

 Development operations in different types of compute engines are performed based on workflows in DataStudio.
 Therefore, before you create a node, you must create a workflow.
 For more information, see Create a workflow.

-You must add an SSH data source to remotely access your SSH server before you can develop and periodically schedule SSH tasks in an SSH node.
-For information about how to add a data source, see Add an SSH data source.
+You must create an SSH data source to remotely access your SSH server.
+This lets you develop and schedule recurring SSH tasks in an SSH node.
+For more information, see SSH data source.

 Note